 The maximum number of people permitted includes staff.

 Where practicable, business operators, staff, volunteers and attendees should maintain a distance of 1.5 metres from other people.

 Dancing is permitted along with standing and drinking alcohol in premises with a liquor licence and/or liquor permit.

 The management of risk associated with these activities must also be covered in a venue’s COVID-19 Safety Plan.

 COVID Music Event/Festival Restrictions

-ACT Rehearsal Spaces/Recording Studios
+Tasmanian Rehearsal Spaces/Recording Studios

 You should check with your local space/studio to confirm any additional COVID restrictions that may be in place and if they have reopened for business.

 Tasmanian State Government Website: